 The cast are naturalistic and feel authentic; giving off that comfortability that growing up together in such a small town brings.
 English actor Rowan showcases a passable Irish accent, and gives an impressive comedic performance that doesn’t falter at the film’s more emotional moments.
 Alongside an impressive group that includes O’Neill, Louisa Harland as Claire, Michael Hough as SP and Fra Fee as Will, they’re a delight to spend time with: deadpan funny, raucous and wonderfully normal.
 Their realistic incompetence towards this chaotic turn of events is what holds up the lighter moments of the film, while Baugh’s script and direction ensures the horror lands consistently too.

 Boys from County Hell is a heck of a lot of fun.
 Or, as they’d say in Ireland, ‘good craic’.
 It’s pacey, witty and jump-scarey, with a refreshing take on vampiric lore.
 Delightfully Irish, and as it’s only his second full-length feature, a sign of impressive things to come from Chris Baugh.

 Boys from County Hell will stream exclusively to Shudder on April 22, 2021 in the US and Canada, as well as via the Shudder offering within the AMC+ bundle where available.
-The film will be released in the U.K. by Vertigo Releasing on August 6, 2021.
+The film will be released in U.K. and Irish cinemas by Vertigo Releasing on August 6, 2021.
 The film is now available to watch on digital and on demand.